nikbearbrown/mba-marketing/chapters/21-retailing-and-wholesaling.md

 **Preview of next chapter:** Chapter 22 closes the book with sustainable marketing as the new paradigm.
 The assistant adds greenwashing detection, brand-purpose falsifiability check, and integrates sustainability across all 4Ps.
 Then the project's final integration: compile the assistant + write the user manual.

 ---

 ## AI Wayback Machine

-**Stanley Marcus** was former president of Neiman Marcus who shaped modern luxury retailing — and wrote the influential Minding the Store.
+**Stanley Marcus** was the former president of Neiman Marcus who shaped modern luxury retailing — and wrote the influential *Minding the Store*.

 **Run this:**

 ```
-Who is Stanley Marcus, and how does their work connect to retailing we covered in this chapter?
+Who is Stanley Marcus, and how does their work connect to retailing
+we covered in this chapter?
 Keep it to three paragraphs.
+End with
-End with the single most surprising thing about their career or ideas.
+the single most surprising thing about their career or ideas.
 ```

 → Search **"Stanley Marcus"** on Wikipedia.